 \subsection{Performance with a thinner LYSO}

-We also investigated the timing performance of \prototype~with a reduced thickness, since thinner converters are considered for use in the outer region of the detector as discussed in \secref{sec:MaterialAndThickness}. \figref{fig:angleScan_timeResolution} shows the performance of \SI{1.5}{mm}-thick \prototype~tested with configuration~\rowref{row:20246mmSiPMThinLYSO} in \tabref{tab:Configurations}.
-Although the time resolution was worse than that of the \SI{3}{mm}-thick \prototype~due to the reduced light yield, a resolution of \SI{27}{ps} was achieved for an electron incident angle of \SI{30}{\degree}, which corresponds to the typical photon incidence expected in regions where \SI{1.5}{mm}-thick converters are to be installed.
-Even with perpendicular beam injection to the converter surface, a resolution of about \SI{35}{ps} was achieved across all beam injection points, surpassing the target value of \SI{40}{ps}.
+We also investigated the timing performance of prototypes with a reduced thickness, as thinner converters are considered for the outer regions of the detector (see \secref{sec:MaterialAndThickness}). \figref{fig:angleScan_timeResolution} shows the performance of a \SI{1.5}{mm}-thick prototype evaluated using configuration~\rowref{row:20246mmSiPMThinLYSO} in \tabref{tab:Configurations}.
+Although the time resolution was degraded compared to the \SI{3}{mm}-thick prototype due to the lower light yield, a resolution of \SI{27}{ps} was achieved at an electron incident angle of \SI{30}{\degree}.
+This corresponds to the typical photon incidence expected in the regions where \SI{1.5}{mm}-thick converters would be installed.
+Even with perpendicular beam injection ($\theta = \SI{90}{\degree}$), a resolution of approximately \SI{35}{ps} was achieved across all impact positions, surpassing the target requirement of \SI{40}{ps}.